Suggest a Songfact / Artistfact

 Paul McCartney wrote this about his girlfriend, an actress named Jane Asher.
 They split for good in 1968.

 The Beatles recorded this specifically for release as a single at two quick sessions while they were making the Rubber Soul

 ," debate raged over which was the A-side.
-Most pop groups put B-sides on their singles that were far inferior, but The Beatles often came out with 45s containing 2 great songs.
+Most pop groups put B-sides on their singles that were far inferior, but The Beatles often came out with 45s containing two great songs.

-John Lennon sang the "life is very short" part (which he also wrote), McCartney sang the rest. (thanks, john - jacksonville, FL)
+John Lennon sang the "life is very short" part (which he also wrote); McCartney sang the rest.

 Stevie Wonder covered this on his 1970 album Signed, Sealed and Delivered.
 His version, which hit US #13, plays during the end credits of the 2005 movie Kicking And Screaming.

 In 2014, Wonder performed the song on the CBS special The Beatles: The Night That Changed America, which aired exactly 50 years after the group first performed on the Ed Sullivan Show.
 Wonder introduced the song by saying that he first heard it when he was 15 years old.
 "It had a nice thing to it, but I said, Someday I'm going to do it again, with a little more funky thing with it," Wonder said when he introduced the song.

 In England, this was used in commercials for Hewlett-Packard.

 The only time The Beatles played this live was on their final British tour in November/December 1965.
 McCartney didn't perform the song until 1991, when he played it on his 1991 MTV Unplugged appearance.
 On his 2002 Back In The US tour, McCartney played a solo version on his acoustic guitar.